Assign devices added from Apple Configurator 2 to Apple Business Manager

 There are two ways to add devices to Apple Business Manager in Apple Configurator 2:

-You don’t select the option “Activate and complete enrollment:” You select this option if you have a new or existing device that requires unique user authentication to enroll in MDM.
-The device is left at the Setup Assistant, and the user completes the enrollment.
+You do not select the “Activate and complete enrolment” option: use this method if you have a new or existing device that requires unique user authentication to enrol in MDM.
+The device is left at the Setup Assistant, and the user completes the enrolment.

-You select the option “Activate and complete enrollment:” You select this option if you have an existing device that already has a record in, and is managed by, your MDM.
-This can include managing all the Setup Assistant steps so that the user gets a device that’s ready to use.
+You select the “Activate and complete enrolment” option: use this method if you have an existing device that already has a record in, and is managed by, your MDM.
+This can include managing all the Setup Assistant steps so the user gets a device that is ready to use.

 After a device is added by Apple Configurator 2

 The device is placed into a group named “Devices added by Apple Configurator 2” in the Devices section in Apple Business Manager.
 You can then assign the device to one of your MDM servers.
 After assigning a device to your MDM server, any settings assigned by Apple Configurator 2 are no longer used for enrolment.